boundary/boundary_puppet/README.md

 - `boundary_tags`

-The `boundary_tags` parameter is a comma separated list of tag names to apply to this brobe (e.g., 'a, list, of, tags').
+The `boundary_tags` parameter is a comma separated list of tag names to apply to this bprobe (e.g., 'a, list, of, tags').
 Whitespace is fine.
 If you want to tag nodes indivdually you should at the `boundary` class directly to each node.
 Similarly you can tag at the group level.
 Currently you cannot tag at both the node and group level.